-Across the country schools have reopened, along with a fresh wave of concern for the COVID-19 Delta variant.
+Across the country, schools are in full swing, along with the ongoing pandemic.
 At the same time, another concern is plaguing educators: a growing mental health crisis among young people.

 “Students can’t learn unless their minds are ready for it,” said Dr. Dana Godek, manager of policy and research at the Collaborative for Academic, Social, and Emotional Learning (CASEL).
 “You can’t just dump knowledge into them and hope for the best.”